citp/privacy-policy-historical/m/mu/mug/mugshotmuseum.com.md

-> *The following text is extracted and transformed from the mugshotmuseum.com privacy policy that was archived on 2010-05-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100516131532id_/http%3A//www.thisistrue.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mugshotmuseum.com privacy policy that was archived on 2010-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101207004003id_/http%3A//www.thisistrue.com/privacy.html) for the most accurate reproduction.*

 # Privacy and Security Statement: Randy Cassingham's Weird News

-**We _hate_ junk mail!** "Spam" mail is the bane of the Internet.
-If you aren't bothered by it, you probably will be soon.
-We **refuse** to add to this illegitimate use of the Internet: we not only **_will not_** provide your e-mail address to _any_ advertiser, we actually work rather hard to keep it secret.
-Your address will _not_ be revealed to anyone who is not an employee of _This is True._
+We not only **_will not_** provide your e-mail address to _any_ advertiser, we actually work rather hard to keep it secret.
+Your address will _not_ be provided to anyone who is not an employee of _This is True._

 We further protect your privacy and e-mail security in general by requiring that new subscribers "confirm" or "verify" their subscription request.
 This prevents people from harassing others by subscribing them to something they may not want.
 When you subscribe, we send a message asking you to confirm your subscription.
 You _must_ click the link in this message before your subscription will be activated.
 Of course, you may always cancel (or "unsubscribe") at any time: there is a link at the bottom of _every issue_ to make it easy ([details](http://www.thisistrue.com/change.html)).

-_This is True_ has been proactive in educating Internet users about what spam is, why it's bad, and what can be done about it.
-We encourage you to learn more -- the more you know about spam and e-mail scams, the less likely _you_ will be victimized by them.
-Please visit our [spam primer](http://www.spamprimer.com/) (offsite: opens in a new window).

 **In addition,** since our company's formation in 1983, it has also been our policy to never sell customer _postal_ addresses, either.
 So if you buy our [Premium subscriptions](http://www.thisistrue.com/upgrade.html), our [book collections](http://www.thisistrue.com/books.html), or any other item, the information you provide us to deliver them is _also_ kept confidential.
 We miss out on profit opportunities by not selling our customer addresses, but that's how _we_ want to be treated by the companies we do business with, so that's how we treat our customers.
 Simple, eh?